chocolateboy/jquery-highlighter/README.md

 const $highlighted = $($.highlight.selector)
 ```

-A CSS selector string which matches highlighted elements i.e. the highlighted
+A CSS selector string which matches highlighted elements, i.e. the highlighted
 [class name](#classname) with a dot (`.`) prepended.
 See [`target`](#target)
 for more details.